tauri-apps/tauri-docs/docs/guides/building/windows.md

 :::info

-Only the NSIS target supports ARM64 targets, so if you configured tauri to compile all bundle types you may want to change the above command to `tauri build --target aarch64-pc-windows-msvc --bundle nsis` to only build the NSIS installer.
+Only the NSIS target supports ARM64 targets, so if you configured tauri to compile all bundle types you may want to change the above command to `tauri build --target aarch64-pc-windows-msvc --bundles nsis` to only build the NSIS installer.

 Note that the installer itself will still be x86 running on the ARM machine via emulation.
 The app itself will be a native ARM64 binary.